-The hardware specifications of your product determine the number of images that you can import and the number of instances that you can deploy per image.
+You can import up to three images.
+The hardware specifications of your product determine the number of instances that you can deploy per image.

 Virtual Analyzer stops all analysis and keeps all samples in the queue whenever an image is added or deleted, or when instances are modified.
 All instances are also automatically redistributed whenever you add images.